 “The Together Counts™ program offers a robust set of wellness curricular resources to classroom educators and after school providers, alongside tools, tips and activities for families of children in pre-K through middle school.
-Our standards-aligned curriculum (listed below) is cross-curricular, free, downloadable and available in English and Spanish and covers the importance of balancing daily physical activity with good nutrition, decision making and the connection between being healthy and self-esteem.”
+Their standards-aligned curriculum is cross-curricular, free, downloadable and available in English and Spanish and covers the importance of balancing daily physical activity with good nutrition, decision making and the connection between being healthy and self-esteem.”

 “These tip sheets make great handouts for your nutrition education presentations.
 They can either supplement our nutrition education self-instructional booklets or add to other wellness or parent education resources.
 Some are designed for children and work great in after-school youth settings.